openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 default_subjects

 > OPTIONAL.
 A string indicating the default behavior of newly created streams.
-The value MUST be either "ALL" or "NONE".
-If not provided, the default value is "NONE".
+If present, the value MUST be either "ALL" or "NONE".
+If not provided, the Transmitter behavior in this regard is unspecified.
 >  - "ALL" indicates that events for all subjects are transmitted by default.
 The Receiver
     MAY remove subjects from the stream via the `remove_subject_endpoint`, causing only events for those subjects to _not_ be transmitted.
 The Receiver MAY re-add any